PLEASE READ: If your CD

 Perform the

-following to determine the condition of your CD-20 with a blank display.
+following to determine the condition of your Model 20 with a blank display.

 - Verify the power